College of Mount Saint Vincent to Present Ad Laudem Dei Awards to Distinguished Alumnae

 Kathleen Butler ’74 from Bellport, N.Y. has held senior executive positions at IBM throughout her four-decade career.
 After earning a B.A. degree in Mathematics from the College of Mount Saint Vincent, Ms. Butler joined IBM as a software engineer and served as Vice President for Global Sales and Technical Support and as Vice President of Client Process Transformation.
 Her leadership at IBM included the launch of “One IBM,” a unified system to provide better service for customers and business partners.

-Ad Laudem Dei is an award in recognition/that recognizes alumnae/i of distinguished achievement.
+Ad Laudem Dei is an award that recognizes alumnae/i of distinguished achievement.
 The award is given to individuals whose business or professional lives are of national significance and illustrate that service is not only an activity, but also an approach to the responsibilities of work.

 About the College of Mount Saint Vincent